jpcsupplies/Lobby/README.txt

 *********************
 * Keyboard commands *
 *********************
 There are not many keyboard commands.
-This mod mostly makes use of LCDs.
+This mod mostly makes use of LCDs or configured events like navigation hazards.

 Keyboard commands:
 Enter a command into the in game chat box, and it will perform an action.